 As we have already seen us now use the UNIX command touch to create new files.
 This command creates an empty file for each argument given it.
-At your UNIX prompt, enter unix> touch stuff unix> touch foo unix> touch bar
+At your UNIX prompt, enter

+\$ touch stuff

 This creates the empty file named stuff in your account.